Biden scraps plans to travel to Milwaukee for nomination acceptance, citing coronavirus concerns

 A major question that remains is where will the president give his prime time convention nomination acceptance speech.
 The president said Wednesday in a wide-ranging interview on ‘Fox & Friends’ that his campaign is considering having him deliver his address at the White House.

-"We're thinking about it," Trump said when asked about the possibility "It would be the easiest from the standpoint of security.
+"We're thinking about it," Trump said when asked about the possibility.
+"It would be the easiest from the standpoint of security.
 You know these, they move with a lot of people, it's a very expensive operation militarily.
 And law enforcement-wise.
 The Secret Service is fantastic.
 But it's a big deal."

 Fox News Jacqui Heinrich, Brooke Singman and Allie Raffa contributed to this report.